ToonEra/Doraemoncinema/README.md

-Please wait for few minu minutes or come back again later😊
+Please wait for few minutes or come back again later😊